About Prix de Rome

 - If the nominee is not a Dutch national, he or she needs to be substantively active and integrated in the Netherlands’ professional visual arts sector or architectural sector.

-- In the case of a creative partnership, at least half of the members needs to satisfy all of the above requirements.
+- In the case of a creative partnership, all members need to satisfy all of the above requirements.

 Under no condition may a Prix de Rome be awarded to legal entities, members of the jury, members of the Mondriaan Fund’s Supervisory Board or previous recipients of a Prix de Rome.

 An international panel of judges will select a shortlist of – in most cases – four artists or architects from the group of nominees.
-These artists or architects will be provided with a project budget, and are invited to produce a work for the Prix de Rome – either in their studio or at some other location.
+The selection of the shortlist for visual arts will be based on documentation, artist statement, cv and a proposal for new work.
+The selection of the shortlist for architecture will be based on a portfolio and a statement in reaction on a theme or case formulated by the jury.
+The artists or architects who are selected for the shorlist will be provided with a project budget, and are invited to produce a work for the Prix de Rome – either in their studio or at some other location.
 All in all, the selected artists or architects have a maximum term of five months to produce a new work for the prize.
 The candidates will subsequently be judged by the panel on the basis of this work.
 In the case of the architects, the panel will formulate a specific assignment.
-During the work period, each shortlisted artist or architect will be supported by a coach of his or her choosing.
+During the work period, each shortlisted artist or architect can be supported by a coach of his or her choosing.